A shadow director is a person who acts in the capacity of a board member without being listed or formally appointed to the board.

 It is a director’s responsibility to comply with the company’s constitution and any laws applicable to the company.

-Everyone who advises a company or its directors will not be regarded as a shadow director.
+Not everyone who advises a company or its directors will be regarded as a shadow director.
 For example, lawyers, consultants, and accountants provide advice but are not considered shadow directors.

 Even so, shadow directors can still be professional advisors or members of advisory boards if they have the power to influence decisions.
 The difference here is that shadow directors are influential at the board level.